hwasungmars/qi/README.md

 # Quite Interesting

 Collection of Quite Interesting questions.
+The programming language of choice is Clojure.

 ## Test

-To run all tests:

-`make test`

-To run only Java tests go to the `java` subfolder and do:

-`mvn test`

-To run only Clojure tests go to the `clojure` subfolder and do:

 `lein test`